vannut/statamic-peak-docs/docs/getting-started/installation.md

 ## Install in existing Laravel project

 [Job Verplanke](https://github.com/jobverplanke) is working on a package to install Peak into your current Laravel project.
-[The package](https://github.com/studio1902/statamic-peak-package) is currently in beta.
+[The package](https://github.com/studio1902/statamic-peak-package) is currently in beta and doesn't use the latest Peak version.